Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Applications

-where is absolutely convergent in the region $\mathbb{A}$.
+where is absolutely convergent in the region $\mathbb{A}$ (see Remark \ref{divergent}).
 Note that this function is related with a certain specialization of the mock theta function of type $A(1,0)$ defined in \cite{kac2014representations}.
 See \cite[Proposition 9.2]{kac2014representations} for example. \end{rem}